496 - Swim Angry

 Shavarsh, acting purely on impulse and adrenaline, rushes down to the lake, strips to his underwear, throws off his backpack, and jumps into the water.

-Years later, his brother Kamo will tell writer Carl Schreck that, quote, to this day, I ask myself, if I had sprinted to the scene and hadn't seen Shavarsh in the water, would I have jumped in?
+Years later, his brother Kamo will tell writer Carl Schreck that, quote, to this day, I ask myself, if I had sprinted to this scene and hadn't seen Shavarsh in the water, would I have jumped in?

-The answer is always the same: 50-50.
+The answer is always the same.
+50-50.

+Wow.
 50-50.

+Maybe.
 I think that's really honest.

+Yeah.
 My first instinct wasn't to save people completely.

 That's what a big deal, what my brother did,

 which is really cool.
+Generous, very generous.

-It's autumn in Armenia, so it's cold outside and the water's freezing.
+It's Ottoman Armenia, so it's cold outside and the water's freezing.
+On top of that, Lake Yerevan is polluted.

 This reservoir is not a place where most people would willingly swim.
+Oh, no.

 At all.

+But the brothers brothers aren't thinking about that.
 They can see the trolley pole sticking out of the lake, so they know where the trolley bus is underwater.

-So they dive down and they start circling it looking for some sort of entrance that they can pull people out of, but all the windows and doors are shut.
+So they dive down and they start circling it, looking for some sort of entrance that they can pull people out of.
+But all the windows and doors are shut.

 None of them are broken.

-When the brothers come back up for air, Shivarsh instructs Kamo to stay at the surface while he goes back under.
+Only seconds have passed since the crash, but already, of course, time is running out.
+When the brothers come back up for air, Shavarsh instructs Kamo to stay at the surface while he goes back under.

 He figures Kamo will be safer, but he can also call for help if Shavarsh himself gets stuck or runs out of energy and needs to be rescued.